 As of 2011, there is now one sole area within Switzerland to which all of the above restrictions do not apply, due to a Federal exemption

 Since 1997, foreigners holding a Swiss residence permit are allowed to purchase a reasonably sized house or apartment for their personal use with no further need to seek prior approval.

 Likewise, foreign-controlled Swiss companies which purchase real estate for use as their own offices or production facilities may do so without restrictions.
 Foreigners wishing to acquire Swiss real estate and subsequently spend considerable time actually living in Switzerland may find that moving their main place of residence to Switzerland and obtaining a Swiss residence permit is an interesting option to consider.

-There are no restrictions regarding the acquisition of purely commercial real estate by foreigner or foreign entities.
+There are no restrictions regarding the acquisition of purely commercial real estate by a foreigner or foreign entities.
 As a result, there are again interesting tax planning options for foreigners and foreign entities wishing to invest in Swiss commercial real estate.
 Please contact us for further information and advice.

 Switzerland is undoubtedly one of the most attractive countries in the world to live.
 An ideal combination of political and economic stability, a clean and safe environment and relatively low tax rates make it the ultimate place of residence.
-The possibility of lump-sum taxation, extremely low inheritance taxes as well as the high degree of privacy and personal security enjoyed by its inhabitants make Switzerland the residence of choice for many celebrities and wealthy individuals.
+The possibility of lump-sum taxation, extremely low inheritance taxes, as well as the high degree of privacy and personal security enjoyed by its inhabitants, make Switzerland the residence of choice for many celebrities and wealthy individuals.